Mortgage When the Borrower Dies

 What happens to a mortgage when the lender dies?

-Last but not least, it’s also worth discussing what happens to a mortgage when the lender dies.
+It’s also worth discussing what happens to a mortgage when the lender dies.
 Again, the answer to this question depends on how the deceased individual’s estate is handled.
 In some cases, you will owe your remaining mortgage payments directly to the lender’s estate.

 However, in other cases, the estate may sell the debt to another loan servicer.
 In that case, you would then be responsible for paying the new loan servicer.